Export FHIR data in Azure API for FHIR

-Allowing specific IP addresses for the Azure storage account in a different region
+Allowing specific IP addresses from other Azure regions to access the Azure storage account

-Select Selected networks.
+Select Enabled from selected virtual networks and IP addresses.
 Under the Firewall section, specify the IP address in the Address range box.
 Add IP ranges to allow access from the internet or your on-premises networks.
-You can find the IP address in the table below for the Azure region where the Azure API for FHIR is provisioned.
+You can find the IP address in the table below for the Azure region where the FHIR service is provisioned.

 |Azure Region||Public IP Address|

-Allowing specific IP addresses for the Azure storage account in the same region
+Allowing specific IP addresses to access the Azure storage account in the same region

-The configuration process is the same as above except a specific IP address range in CIDR format is used instead, 100.64.0.0/10.
-The reason why the IP address range, which includes 100.64.0.0 – 100.127.255.255, must be specified is because the actual IP address used by the service varies, but will be within the range, for each $export request.
+The configuration process for IP addresses in the same region is just like above except a specific IP address range in Classless Inter-Domain Routing (CIDR) format is used instead (i.e., 100.64.0.0/10).
+The reason why the IP address range (100.64.0.0 – 100.127.255.255) must be specified is because an IP address for the FHIR service will be allocated each time an operation request is made.

-It is possible that a private IP address within the range of 10.0.2.0/24 may be used instead.
-In that case, the $export operation will not succeed.
-You can retry the $export request, but there is no guarantee that an IP address within the range of 100.64.0.0/10 will be used next time.
-That's the known networking behavior by design.
+It is possible that a private IP address within the range of 10.0.2.0/24 may be used, but there is no guarantee that the operation will succeed in such a case.
+You can retry if the operation request fails, but until an IP address within the range of 100.64.0.0/10 is used, the request will not succeed.
+This network behavior for IP address ranges is by design.
 The alternative is to configure the storage account in a different region.